abhushansahu/mera-ai/obsidian-plugin/README.md

 - Check API Base URL in settings

 **Memory operations failing?**
-- Verify Mem0 is running: `curl http://localhost:8001/health`
+- Verify API is running and database is connected
 - Check user ID matches your setup
+- If using Spaces, ensure space_id is configured correctly